Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Tests and convergence study

 One of the main features of AMR is the fact that we have access to very non-linear scales of structure formation in high-density regions.
-Since our ray-tracing procedure adapts to the AMR level of the simulation light-cone, we can wonder how well we recover the gravitational potential in these regions, and how it depends on the interpolation schemes described in \cref{subsec:geodesic_integration}.
-We use the methods in \cref{subsec:light_statsistics} to save the full trajectory of a single light ray for a given line of sight, with the three interpolations schemes previously described by setting the compile option \texttt{-DORDER} equal to 0, 1 or 2 for NGP, CIC or TSC respectively.
+As our ray-tracing procedure adapts to the AMR level of the simulation light cone, we might wonder how well we recover the gravitational potential in these regions, and how it depends on the interpolation schemes described in \cref{subsec:geodesic_integration}.
+We use the methods in \cref{subsec:light_statsistics} to save the full trajectory of a single light ray for a given line of sight, with the three interpolation schemes previously described by setting the compile option, \texttt{-DORDER =} 0, 1, and 2 for NGP, CIC, and TSC, respectively.
 We note that RayGal uses a TSC version of \textsc{Ramses} to compute the potential, which means that for consistency we should use the same interpolation scheme.
 However, it can be interesting to visualise the differences between these different types of interpolation and how it behaves with AMR.

-In \cref{fig:potential_amr}, we show the gravitational potential at the photon position for each integration step, as a function of the comoving distance to the observer.
+In \cref{fig:potential_amr}, we show the gravitational potential at the photon position for each integration step as a function of the comoving distance to the observer.